The ugrep file pattern searcher

 - use the cursor keys, PgUp, PgDn and the scroll wheel to scroll the search results

-- CTRL-S jumps to the next directory or file in the results, CTRL-W jumps back
+- CTRL-S jumps to the next context match, the next matching file or the next directory in the list, CTRL-W jumps back

-- CTRL-T toggles the split screen file viewer; option --split starts the TUI with the split screen
+- CTRL-T or F5 toggles the split screen file viewer; option --split starts the TUI with the split screen

-- CTRL-Y displays a file in a pager, a specific pager or editor is specified with option --view=PAGER
+- CTRL-Y or F2 displays a file in a pager, a specific pager or editor is specified with option --view=PAGER

-- CTRL-Z displays help and the active search options that can be toggled on/off with ALT-key or just key
+- CTRL-Z or F1 displays help and the active search options that can be toggled on/off with ALT-key or just key

 - ENTER enters output selection mode to select lines to output when exiting the TUI (selections are kept until TUI exits or until a new search is performed)